JarrodSwords/design-patterns/prototype/README.md

 ﻿# Prototype

+1.
+1.
+1.

 ## Purpose

-Delegation the creation of a clone to the object being cloned.
+Delegate the creation of a clone to the object being cloned.

-## Review (experience)
+## Experience

 I got more out of trying the prototype pattern than I was anticipating.